The Word Problem for One-relation Monoids: A Survey: Preliminaries

 We shall also speak of a \textit{group presentation} $\pres{Gp}{A}{T}$, which is a shorthand for the monoid presentation $\pres{Mon}{A \cup A^{-1}}{T \cup \{ a_ia_i^{-1} = 1, a_i^{-1}a_i = 1 \mid a_i \in A \}}$, where $A^{-1}$ is a set in bijective correspondence with $A$ such that $A \cap A^{-1} = \varnothing$, and $T$ is a subset of $(A \cup A^{-1})^\ast \times (A \cup A^{-1})^\ast$.

+Unless explicitly specified, all (monoid or group) presentations in this survey will be assumed to be finite.

 Let $M = \pres{Mon}{A}{T}$.
 We say that a word $u \in A^\ast$ is \textit{right invertible} in $M$ if there exists some $v \in A^\ast$ such that $uv = 1$ in $M$.
-We define \textit{right invertibility} analogously.
+We define \textit{left invertibility} analogously.
 We say that $u \in A^\ast$ is \textit{invertible} in $M$ if it is left and right invertible.
-We say that $u$ is \textit{left divisible} by $v$ if there exists $w \in A^\ast$ such that $u = vw$ in $M$, and \textit{right divisibility} is defined analogously.
+We say that $u$ is \textit{right divisible} by $v$ if there exists $w \in A^\ast$ such that $u = wv$ in $M$, and \textit{left divisibility} is defined analogously.
+We say that $M$ is \textit{right cancellative} if for all $u, v, x \in A^\ast$ we have that $ux = vx$ in $M$ implies $u = v$ in $M$.
+We define \textit{left cancellative} analogously.
+We say that $M$ is \textit{cancellative} if it is left and right cancellative.
+Note that every group is cancellative.